-'''

-pyodide.unregister js module(name: str)
+pyodide.unregister_js_module(name: str)

-'''

-Unregisters a JavaScript module with given name that has been previously registered with pyodide.register_js_module.
+Unregisters a JavaScript module with given name that has been previously registered with pyodide. registerJsModule or pyodide.register_js_module.
 If a JavaScript module with that name does not already exist, will raise an error.
 If the module has already been imported, this won't have much effect unless you also delete the imported module from sys.modules.
-This is called by the JavaScript API pyodide.unregisterJsModule.

-Parameters name (str) - Name of js module

-class webloop.
-WebLoop
+This is called by the JavaScript API pyodide. unregisterJsModule.
+Parameters name (str) - Name of js module class webloop.WebLoop run_forever and run_until_complete cannot block like a normal event loop would because we only have one thread so blocking would stall the browser event loop and prevent anything from ever happening.